0fatihyildiz/icon-transpiler/README.md

-# Iconify Transpile
+# Transpile Iconify

 ![Coverage](https://img.shields.io/badge/coverage-92.1%25-brightgreen)

-A powerful tool for converting SVG icons to Iconify JSON format with advanced features like icon cleanup and optimization.
+Transpile Iconify is a command-line tool that transforms SVG files into JSON format for use with Iconify.

 ## Features